 Who can participate in BPL's Summer Experience program?

 Babies.
 Toddlers.
 Preschoolers.
 Children.
 Teens.
 Adults.
 Everyone!
 Reading is important for everyone in the community, regardless of age, and reading is a skill that grows with practice throughout a lifetime.
 It's free, easy to do because you read whatever you like at your own pace, and it's a fun, easy, and zero-risk way of showing your support for your local library and its services.
 Everyone is encouraged to participate--we have programs and rewards for all ages from 0-100+ Ages zero and up...really?
 Yes, really!
 If your child is too young to read, the books you read to them count!

 Is a library card required to participate?
 Nope.
 Everyone is welcome to join us...the only time you'll need a library card is to check out library materials.

 How does it work?

 - Keep track of your reading time by logging hours (online or through the app).
-If you don't have access to a smart-device or Internet, simply use a paper reading log you can get from your chosen branch, or print them here: Read to Me, Independent Reader, Teen, Adult.
+If you don't have access to a smart-device or Internet, simply use a paper reading log you can get from your chosen branch, or print them from here once the program begins.